Skip to main content

 Deploying ToolJet application

-- Select the appropriate subscription and provide basic details such as the container name.
+2. Select the appropriate subscription and provide basic details such as the container name and then click on the Create new environment button below "Container Apps environment" to configure the networking setup.

 Note: ToolJet requires: